sashite/pnn.rb/README.md

 ## About

-Maintained by [Sashité](https://sashite.com/) â€" promoting chess variants and sharing the beauty of board game cultures.
+Maintained by [Sashité](https://sashite.com/) — promoting chess variants and sharing the beauty of board game cultures.